Table of Contents

 This brings us to our next subject…

 Gaining work experience

-One way you could start a career in business intelligence is by getting accepted for an internship working at a company with a dedicated analytics department that can teach you about DSS software.
+One way you could start is by getting accepted for an internship working at a company with a dedicated analysis department that can teach you about DSS software.
 Some of the big-name companies of this kind include Facebook, Google, and Linkedin, but there are many others you can find, with even more on the horizon as digital technologies continue to evolve.
 Getting an entry-level position at a consulting firm is also a great idea – the big ones include IBM, Accenture, Deloitte, KPMG, and Ernst and Young.